stackbit-projects/my-blog-85ada/content/pages/posts/time-series-analysis-in-elixir-and-rust.md

 excerpt: >-
-  If we want to use Rust to analyze securities data for either systematic trading or investing, we first need to a queueing system to efficiently enqueue and then dequeue entries of our time series
+  If we want to use Rust to analyze securities data for either systematic trading or investing, we first need to a queueing system to efficiently enqueue and dequeue the entries of our time series.
+On each new entry...
 hide_header: false
 seo:
   title: ''